aws/karpenter-provider-aws/docs/aws/provisioner-launch-templates-options.md

 root suffix going forward.
 (Obviously while maintaining backwards-compatibility with any extant labels.)

-Furthermore, in keeping with apparent Kubernetes [convention](https://kubernetes.io/docs/reference/labels-annotations-taints/#nodekubernetesioinstance-type), we should use `node.k8s.aws/` as the prefix for any node labels we choose to use.
+Furthermore, in keeping with Kubernetes [convention](https://kubernetes.io/docs/reference/labels-annotations-taints/#nodekubernetesioinstance-type), we should use `node.k8s.aws/` as the prefix for any node labels we choose to use.

-Lastly, in keeping with Kubernetes conventions (like `kubernetes.io/service-name`), we should use `lower-case-with-hypens`, not `camelCase` for words following the `/`.
+Lastly, in keeping with another Kubernetes convention (such as `kubernetes.io/service-name`), we should use `lower-case-with-hypens`, not `camelCase` for words following the `/`.

+## Architecture

-One paritial solution to this would be to remove the ability to specify the `architecture` in the provisioner at all.
-However, this does not seem like a good idea because the provisioner is not specific to EC2, and therefore the specific behavior of provider behavior (launch templates) doesn't seem like it merits that kind of change.
+One paritial solution to the architecture issue brought up above would be to remove the ability to specify the `architecture` in the provisioner at all.
+However, this does not seem like a good idea because the provisioner is not specific to EC2, and therefore the specific behavior of cloud provider behavior (such as launch templates) doesn't seem like it merits that kind of change.

 Another solution would be to allow the user to specify architecture specific labels: